mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 ### [Create arrays of intervals and colors](https://docs.mapbox.com/help/tutorials/choropleth-studio-gl-pt-2/#create-arrays-of-intervals-and-colors)

-Creating a list of the stops you used when styling your layer that contains state data will allow us to add a legend to our map in a later step.
+Creating a list of the stops you used when styling your layer that contains tract data will allow us to add a legend to our map in a later step.

 __Remember: this code goes inside of the load callback function!__